DeniskaRediska21/Dithering/README.md

 + Custom Kernel Dithering (which includes methods: Atkinson, Floyd-Steinberg, Jarvis-Judice-Ninke dithering)

 # Gallery
-# (Click on images to see Dithering without compression)
+## (Click on images to see Dithering with less compression, to see witout compression clone Results folder)

 ## Bayer Dithering